byte-foundry/generator-ptf/README.md

-generator-pptf
+generator-ptf
 ==============

-Yeoman generator that creates a "Prototypo Parametric TypeFace" folder and the gulpfile to convert it to a "Javascript Uniform Font Object Notation" file.
+Yeoman generator that creates a *Parametric Typeface Folder* and the gulpfile to convert it to a *Javascript Uniform Font Object Notation* (jsufon) file.

 Install
 -------

-npm install -g generator-pptf
+npm install -g generator-ptf

+Use
+---

+yo ptf

-What is a pptf?
+What is a ptf?
 ---------------

-A pptf is the folder and file structure we use to easily "hand-write" parametric typefaces for Prototypo.
-Ultimately we want to make it possible to design such a typeface inside Prototypo.
+A ptf is the folder and file structure we use to easily "hand-write" parametric typefaces for Prototypo.
+Ultimately we want to make it possible to design such a typeface directly inside Prototypo.

 **Anatomy of a pptf** (highly unstable)